christian-deleon/portfolio-iac-aws-cdk-ecs/README.md

 Frontend Repository: https://github.com/christian-deleon/portfolio

-Using AWS CDK ( Cloud Development Kit ) with a serverless architecture I have created a very simple application that consists of the following AWS resources:
+Using AWS CDK ( Cloud Development Kit ) with AWS ECS Fargate running the web servers, I have created an application which uses `Docker` to containerize the `Node.Js` server and consists of the following AWS resources:

-- `AWS S3` as the backend server
+- `AWS ECS` ( Elastic Container Service ) as the container service for the web servers
-- `AWS CloudFront` as the CDN ( Content Delivery Network )
-- `AWS Route 53` for the domain name services
+- `AWS Route 53` for the domain name services and creates a hosted zone in each AWS region that has been specified
+- `AWS Certificate Manager` which provides the SSL certificate for secure connection from the client to the load balancers
+- `AWS ELB` ( Elastic Load Balancing ) which balance all HTTPS to the web servers
+- `AWS ASG` ( Auto Scaling Groups ) which auto scales the Fargate web servers running on ECS based on CPU usage
 - `AWS CodePipeline` for the CI/CD ( Continuous Integration and Continuous Delivery )
-- `AWS CodeBuild` which takes changes from the respective GitHub repository and builds the React application
+- `AWS CodeBuild` which takes changes from the respective GitHub repository and builds the React application image using Docker and updates or stores it in `AWS ECR`
-- `AWS CodeDeploy` to deploy the application to the AWS S3 bucket running as the application backend
+- `AWS Lambda` that updates the AWS ECS cluster service with the updated Docker image from ECR
+- `AWS EventBridge` which triggers the above Lambda function when a successful push has been made to the main region ECR repository

 ## Setting up this infrastructure